reactjs/react.dev/src/content/reference/react/useContext.md

   // ...
 ```

 `useContext` returns the <CodeStep step={2}>context value</CodeStep> for the <CodeStep step={1}>context</CodeStep> you passed.
-To determine the context value, React searches the component tree and finds **the closest context provider above** for that particular context.
+To determine the context value, React searches the Component tree and finds **the closest context provider above** for that particular context.

-To pass context to a `Button`, wrap it or one of its parent components into the corresponding context provider:
+To pass context to a `Button`, wrap it or one of its parent Components into the corresponding context provider:

 ```js [[1, 3, "ThemeContext"], [2, 3, "\\"dark\\""], [1, 5, "ThemeContext"]]
 function MyPage() {